Building Your Own Software - A Complete Roadmap from Problem to Product

 Read More

 Strong API design decisions reduce bugs, support faster frontend integration and make future scaling much easier.
-This guide focuses on practical REST patterns I use in production, including naming,
+A good REST API is predictable: clients know where resources live, which HTTP methods

 Read More